han-so1omon/BoidDac/src/boidtoken.create_rc.md

 The `{{ create }}` action...

-INTENT: The intent of `{{ create }}` is to action...
-Original unmodified from EOSIO delivered eosio.token contract That Ricardian Contract applies here.
+INTENT: The intent of `{{ create }}` is for the owner to specify which account has the ability to mint and issue BOID tokens to other accounts.
+The owner also must specify the maximum number of BOID tokens that can ever be minted.

 TERM: This action lasts for the duration of the processing of the contract.